David E. Kelley: 2007–present

-Kelley's The Wedding Bells premiered in fall 2007 and was canceled after seven episodes.
+Kelley's The Wedding Bells premiered in the autumn of 2007 and was canceled after seven episodes.
 Additionally, Kelley worked on an Americanized version of the BBC show Life on Mars for the 2007–2008 season on ABC and also worked on an adaptation of Joseph Wambaugh's Hollywood Station.
 He later handed production to another creative crew.

 In May 2008, Kelley signed a deal with Warner Bros.
 Television and later penned a spec script for another legal drama entitled Legally Mad in a comic vein.
 NBC ultimately rejected the series.
 NBC would pay a two million dollar penalty to Warner Bros. for Kelley's scripts.
 Kelley was the creator and executive producer of Harry's Law, which premiered on NBC on January 17, 2011.
 The series starred Kathy Bates in the titular role.
 The show was cancelled in 2012 even though it was the network's second most-watched drama, because its audience skewed too old as the more desirable 18–49 demographic viewership was very low.

 In 2011, Kelley wrote a script for the pilot episode of a new Wonder Woman TV series for Warner Bros.
 Television, but the pilot was rejected by NBC for its fall 2011 lineup.

 A new medical series, Monday Mornings, co-created with Sanjay Gupta, premiered February 2013 on TNT, the cable television channel owned by Time Warner.
 Set in Portland, Oregon, the show stars Ving Rhames, Alfred Molina and Jamie Bamber.
 In May 2013, the show was canceled by TNT.